henry-luo/mark/docs/mark-model.md

 A Mark object essentially contains 3 facets of data in its data model:

 - **type name**: a string that represent the type name of the Mark object, which is like element name in HTML/XML.
-It can be accessed as `markObj.constructor.name` under JS.
 - **properties**: a collection of name-value pairs, like properties of JSON objects, and attributes of HTML/XML elements.
-They can be accessed as `markObj.prop` under JS.
 One restriction, comparing to arbitrary JSON object is that the property name cannot be numeric, which is reserved for the content objects.
 - **contents**: an ordered list of content objects, which are like child nodes of elements in HTML/XML.
-They can be accessed as `markObj[index]` under JS.
 Mark utilizes a *novel* feature of JS that JS object can be array-like.
 It can store both named properties and indexed properties.

 Mark has some restrictions on the objects that can be stored in the content: